stronnag/fl2xui/README.md

 ### Windows

 * Multiple selection of logs from file chooser
-* No drag and drop
+* Drag and drop via Desktop shortcut

 ## Dependencies